WHAT IS Temporary Protected Status (TPS)?

 TPS does not grant any legal permanent status to beneficiaries.
 When TPS designation for your country ends, your immigration status reverts back to the status before obtaining TPS.
 You are advised to consult with an experienced immigration attorney to apply for any other immigration benefits you may be eligible for.

 Your TPS is valid until the termination effective date (orange column in the table above).
 You cannot be deported until after this date if you continue to maintain your status.
 You may wish to carry proof of your TPS such as your work permit with you when possible.

-The employment authorization document (EAD) or work permit is valid until its expiration as indicated on the document or the automatically extended date as indicated on USCIS website.
-When the Secretary of Homeland Security makes a decision to terminate or extend your country’s TPS status, USCIS will open re-registration period following that decision shortly.
-Due to the time, it takes for USCIS to process your re-registration and your work permit, your work permit will be automatically extended until the date indicated on USCIS website, generally 6 months after the printed expiration date on your current work permit if you properly file for re-registration.
+The employment authorization document (EAD) or work permit is valid until its expiration as indicated on the document or the automatically extended date as indicated on the USCIS website.
+When the Secretary of Homeland Security makes a decision to terminate or extend your country’s TPS status, USCIS will open the re-registration period shortly following that decision.
+Due to the time, it takes for USCIS to process your re-registration and your work permit, your work permit will be automatically extended until the date indicated on the USCIS website, generally 6 months after the printed expiration date on your current work permit if you properly file for re-registration.

 Travel on Advance Parole

 Advance parole is a permit to allow someone who does not have a valid immigrant visa to re-enter the United States after traveling abroad.
 If you are currently traveling out of the country on advance parole, consider returning to the United States immediately.
 If you have already been granted advance parole and have not left the United States, or if you are currently considering applying for advance parole, consult with an attorney about the risk of being denied re-entry to the United States before you travel abroad.

 LEGAL REPRESENTATION AND KNOWING YOUR RIGHTS